2021–2022 Health Physics Society Fellowships

 - The Robert S. Landauer, Sr., Memorial Fellowship; Robert Gardner Memorial; Richard J. Burk, Jr., Fellowship; and J. Newell Stannard Fellowship each consist of a $5,000 stipend.

 - Two additional HPS Fellowships are also presented each year, consisting of a stipend of $5,000 each.

-All HPS and named fellowships are accompanied by an $800 travel grant to be used to attend the HPS annual meeting in the year awarded (summer 2017).
+All HPS and named fellowships are accompanied by an $800 travel grant to be used to attend the HPS annual meeting in the year awarded (summer 2018).
 All fellowship recipients are required to attend the awards ceremony during the annual meeting.
-Award winners will be notified on or about 29 April 2016 so that travel arrangements can be made in advance.
+Award winners will be notified on or about 28 April 2017.
 Previous HPS Fellowship holders are ineligible.
 Foreign nationals are welcome to apply unless noted otherwise.

 Submit the HPS Fellowships and Scholarships application form.
 After you submit the form, you should receive a confirmation by email that the fellowship application has been received by the HPS.
 If you do not immediately receive this confirmation email, check your spam folder.

 - Copies of all undergraduate and graduate transcripts (nonofficial transcript is fine).

 - A one-page statement about your personal career goals, including a statement about your intent to enter the field of health physics.

 - A summary of your health physics curriculum outlining the proposed course of study, a description of the courses to be taken, and the proposed timeline for graduate study.
 The plan of study must be signed by your faculty advisor and include that individual's contact information.
 Applicants for the HPS Fellowships for entering graduate students need not have been formally accepted by the program at the time this letter is written.